toastclub/pinefore/mailer/templates/billing/new-subscriber.md

 Oh, Hi!

 Thank you for joining Pinefore!
 Your subscription accelerates our mission of connecting the independent web.
-For your records, you were charged a total of <dollars>, for Pinefore, Archive and Tax.

 Please reply to this email if you need anything!